 “The number one excuse that people throw at me for why they can’t work out is time,” says Australia’s most famous trainer, Michelle Bridges, “and it can be a valid excuse, given the hours people work.”

-Bridges, who’s known for role as the fitness guru on The Biggest Loser Australia, is introducing herself to Americans in a big way this year, with her online 12-Week Body Transformation Program kicking off on February 3, her first book to be released in the U.S., and a clear message: you don’t need as much time as you think.
+Bridges, who’s known for role as the fitness guru on The Biggest Loser Australia, introduced herself to Americans in a big way with her online 12-Week Body Transformation Program, and her first book to be released in the US has a clear message: you don’t need as much time as you think.

 “We can still find time, even if it’s 15 minutes, and we can make that really worthwhile,” she says.
 Other things you don’t always need?
 A gym membership, weights, or more space than the width of your yoga mat.